benhook1013/space-game/DESIGN.md

 ## Components

 - Player, enemy, asteroid and bullet components live under `lib/components/`.
-- Components mix in `HasGameRef<SpaceGame>` when they need game context.
+- Components mix in `HasGameReference<SpaceGame>` when they need game context.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
 - An `EnemySpawner` system releases groups of enemies at timed intervals.